Monday, 28 June 2021

 The purpose of goal setting

 However, sometimes goals can be demoralising or demotivating.
-We can feel as if we are always chasing something without reaching it.
+We can feel we are always chasing something without reaching it.
 If we don’t achieve a goal, it can lead to a sense of failure.
 So, how can we ensure our goals are helpful rather than holding us back?

 Whose goal is it?